 Tire Size

-The size of your wheels will determine the size of tires you can use.
+The size of your wheels will determine the size of the tires you can use.
 Make sure to choose a tire size that’s compatible with your new wheels and your vehicle.

 Lug Nut Type